stuartcarnie/blog/content/post/constant-confusion.md

 int * * i;
 ```

-which when read from right to left declares “_i_ is a pointer to a pointer of integers”.
-A more complicated example using the _const_ keyword
+which when read from right to left declares “`i` is a pointer to a pointer of integers”.
+A more complicated example using the `const` keyword

 ```c
 int const * const * const i;
 ```

-or “_i_ is a constant pointer to a constant pointer of constant integers.  _Wow_.
+or `i` is a constant pointer to a constant pointer of constant integers.
 All levels of indirection are immutable, so it can only be assigned at its declaration.

 ```c
 int j[2][3] = { {1, 2, 3}, {4, 5, 6} };